bitrise-io/devcenter/_articles/reviews/deploying-an-ios-app.md

 * generated an .ipa file locally, on your own machine, at least once
 * uploaded all the Developer certificates that are included in the provisioning profile to Bitrise
-* uploaded the app's Development Provisioning Profile if you want to use [manual provisioning](/code-signing/ios-code-signing/ios-manual-provisioning/) on Bitrise
+* uploaded the app's Development Provisioning Profile if you want to use [manual provisioning](/code-signing/ios-code-signing/ios-manual-provisioning/) on Bitrise.
+If you use [auto-provisioning](), you don't need to upload a profile.
+* uploaded a Distribution certificate for the app
+* uploaded an Ad-hoc Provisioning Profile (if you want to use manual provisioning)

 #### Deploying the app